atlas-doc/doc/atlas-api-documentation/api-reference/shopping-and-ticketing/real-timesearch.md

 If "false", then the request will time-out if it exceeds 120s and no results will be displayed.

-If "true", then after 120s we will look for results from cache and display the cache results.
+If "true", then after 120s cache results will be displayed.

 {% endtab %}